`Ulamâ’ in the Modern Muslim World

-Attendance and participation are obligatory.
-Classes missed for a good reason (to the discretion of the convener and to be discussed BEFORE the class takes place) will have to be made up with an extra assignment.
-Being absent without notification can result in a lower grade or exclusion from the written paper and a failing grade for the course.
+For this seminar weekly attendance and participation is required.
+Classes missed for a good reason (to the discretion of the conveners and to be discussed BEFORE the class takes place) will have to be made up with an extra assignment.
+Students who miss more than two classes for whatever reason will fail the course.

 - Attendance of the meetings and active participation in the discussions – 10 %